alphalm4/CatBench/README.md

 catbench.execute_benchmark_OC20(calculators, **config)
 ```

-The overall usage is similar to the general benchmark, but each MLP will only have the following subdirectories:
+The overall usage is similar to the general benchmark, but each MLIP will only have the following subdirectories:

 - `log/`: Slab and adslab calculation logs
 - `traj/`: Slab and adslab trajectory files
-- `{MLP_name}_anomaly_detection.json`: Anomaly detection status for each adsorption data
+- `{MLIP_name}_anomaly_detection.json`: Anomaly detection status for each adsorption data
-- `{MLP_name}_result.json`: Raw data (energies, calculation times, anomaly detection, slab displacements, etc.)
+- `{MLIP_name}_result.json`: Raw data (energies, calculation times, anomaly detection, slab displacements, etc.)

 #### C. Single-point Calculation Benchmark